kachayev/muse/README.md

 ## TODO & Ideas

+(any support is very welcome)

 - [ ] catch & propagate exceptions, provide a simple way to deal with timeouts
 - [ ] debuggability with nice visualization for AST & fetching (attaching special meta variables to each AST node during the execution)
-- [ ] applicative functors interface
-- [ ] clean up code, test coverage, better high-level API
+- [ ] clean up code, tests coverage
+- [ ] build node-relations delarative notation on top of low-level API to describe your data

 ## Known Restrictions